zmattingly/rss-republisher/README.md

 # rss-republisher
-Schedule and Republish an RSS Feeds via Github Pages &amp; Actions
+Schedule and Republish an RSS Feed via Github Pages &amp; Actions

 ## How to use this Repo
 * Fork it